Here are some top free resources selected by our Vet Tech Faculty.

-- For over 50 years, “The Merck Veterinary Manual” has been a trusted source of animal health information for students and practicing veterinarians.
+- Trusted source of animal health information for students and practicing veterinarians.
 It contains authoritative guidelines for the diagnosis, treatment, and prevention of animal disorders and diseases.
 More than 1100 full-color images, audio examples, videos, and links to related information enhance the expansive coverage of companion, production, exotic, and laboratory animals.

-- For DMV360.com is a comprehensive veterinary web magazine that includes animal news, treatment techniques, career information, continuing education materials, small business tips, and a job board.
+- Comprehensive veterinary web magazine that includes animal news, treatment techniques, career information, continuing education materials, small business tips, and a job board.
 It’s a great place to connect with and get advice from others in the veterinary community.

 - A variety of veterinary calculators in a single, easy location.
 Includes calculators for emergency drugs, anesthetic drugs, IV fluid therapy, CRI calculators, chocolate toxicity, unit conversion, calorie calculators, lab test reference, and much more.
 Great for us as a student or on-the-job!